Tutorial

 absinthe graphql api phoenix

-In the last tutorial, there I had an app with a simple rest api that was authenticated with Guardian and Json Web Token.
-In this tutorial, I will go into also adding the same functionality in Phoenix in GraphQl with the Absinthe library.
+In the last tutorial, I had an app with a simple REST API that was authenticated with Guardian and JSON Web Tokens.
+In this tutorial, I will also add the same functionality in Phoenix using GraphQL with the Absinthe library.

 STEP 1 - Installation